pilaarr/Homework3/README.md

 # Homework3
 In this task we decrypted a _secret_ message.
-After that we encrpyted our own secret message.
+After that we encrypted our own secret message.